Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Results

 The Keras Tuner-optimized network architecture undergoes ten training runs, and the final water volume per sample result is determined as the average of these ten estimates.
 Figure \ref{fig:est} presents a comparison between the estimated (average) water volumes and their corresponding true values.
-The results for all drop heights are shown with different colors, red color denotes the repeated measurements from drop height 5 cm ($\rm{dh}_{5}^{1,2,3}$), green drop height 10 cm ($\rm{dh}_{10}^{1,2,3}$), and blue drop height 15 cm ($\rm{dh}_{15}^{1,2,3}$).
-To get a crude approximation for the uncertainty, we assumed that the porosity value in the field measurements database is uncertain in a sense that we assumed $\phi_{\rm{true}}\in[0.95, 1.05]\cdot35$ per cent, that can be used to compute the error bars shown for each estimate with real data.
+The results corresponding to the 5\,cm, 10\,cm, and 15\,cm drop heights are shown as three distinct groups, each containing the three repeated measurements $(\rm{dh}_{5}^{1,2,3})$, $(\rm{dh}_{10}^{1,2,3})$, and $(\rm{dh}_{15}^{1,2,3})$, respectively.
+These drop heights are colour coded in Figure \ref{fig:est}, with red corresponding to 5 cm, green to 10 cm, and blue to 15 cm.
+To get a crude approximation for the uncertainty, we assumed that the porosity value in the field measurements database is uncertain in a sense that we assumed $\phi_{\rm{true}}\in[0.95, 1.05]\times35$ per cent, that can be used to compute the error bars shown for each estimate with real data.
 The figure shows also the estimates for the synthetic dataset.
 These results demonstrate the potential of using proposed neural network-based approach to recover the water volume.

+These correlations are key to verifying the accuracy of our neural network model and demonstrate its potential for practical application.
+Quantitative comparison between seismic data-derived estimates and ground truth water volumes confirms the model's reliability under controlled conditions.
+However, the occurrence of a significantly biased estimate for one field sample highlights the challenge posed by out-of-training-distribution data, likely caused by extreme or unexpected measurement noise, potentially hidden in the source-to-receiver offsets.
+This suggests the importance of sensitivity analysis and uncertainty quantification in further refining the method.

-The results at water table level -36.2 cm reveal a clear outlier in Fig. \ref{fig:est}.
+The results at water-table level -36.2 cm reveal a clear outlier in Fig. \ref{fig:est}.
 To analyze the differences between repeated measurements, we utilize the RMSE.
 Let $d_i^k$ represent the normalized seismic data (see model (\ref{eq:obf})) for the $k$'th repeated measurement at drop heights $i \in \{5, 10, 15\}$ in the frequency domain, with the real and imaginary components stacked.
 The root mean square error (RMSE) error can now be expressed as follows:

 where $\ell$ and $j$ are the indices for repeated measurements, and $N$ is the total number of values in the data vector.
 Table \ref{tab:rms} lists the RMSE values between all possible combinations of input data.
 Specifically, the first drop height ($i = 5$) exhibits significantly larger variations compared to the other two measurements.
 Additionally, the combination of drop iterations $\ell=2$ and $j=3$ yields comparable RMSE values for the measurements at $i=10$ and $i=15$.